stevavoliajvar/stop_cloudflare/what-to-do.md

 "*We also work with Interpol and other non-US entities*" [t](https://twitter.com/eastdakota/status/1203028504184360960)

-"*Watching hacker skids on Github squabble about trying to bypass Cloudflare's new anti-bot systems continues to be my daily amusement.*" [t](https://twitter.com/eastdakota/status/1273277839102656515)
+"*Watching hacker skids on Github squabble about trying to bypass Cloudflare's new anti-bot systems continues to be my daily amusement.* 🍿" [t](https://twitter.com/eastdakota/status/1273277839102656515)

 ![](https://codeberg.org/crimeflare/cloudflare-tor/media/branch/master/image/whoismp.jpg)